 An introduction to the basis of inheritance from molecular to organismal level with emphasis on the role of genetics in evolution and adaptation to the environment, as well as considerable human application.
-Lecture meets 3 hours per week.
 Prerequisite: BIO 110, 111, MTH 114.

 BIO 331 Genetics Laboratory (1)